Jack Aitchison: Barnsley

 On 5 October 2020, Aitchison joined Championship side Barnsley on a three-year contract after leaving Celtic.

 Forest Green Rovers (loan)

 On 2 July 2021, Aitchison returned to former loan club Forest Green Rovers, again on loan for the duration of the 2021–22 season.

 Motherwell

 On 31 January 2023, Aitchison joined Scottish Premiership club Motherwell on a permanent deal until the end of the season.

 Exeter City

 On 28 June 2023, Aitchison agreed to join League One side Exeter City on a two-year deal.

-In May 2025, Aitchinson signed a new one-year deal until the end of the 2025/26 season.
+In May 2025, Aitchison signed a new one-year deal until the end of the 2025–26 season.

+Bristol Rovers

+On 29 June 2026, Aitchison agreed to join League Two side Bristol Rovers on a two-year deal.